 Following law school, Professor Rantanen served as a law clerk to the Hon.
 William C. Bryson of the United States Court of Appeals for the Federal Circuit and practiced with the firm of Munger, Tolles & Olson LLP for six years.
 Immediately prior to joining Iowa Law in 2011, he was a Visiting Researcher at the University of California Hastings College of the Law.

-In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group and as a member of the Iowa Innovation, Business & Law Center.
+In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group and a member of the Iowa Innovation, Business & Law Center.
 He also chairs the law school’s judicial clerkship committee.
-For the 2016-17 academic year, Professor Rantanen will teach Patent Law and the Capstone seminar in the fall and teach the Introduction to Intellectual Property course in the spring.
-He will also host the fall Innovation, Business & Law Colloquium.
+For the 2016-17 academic year, Professor Rantanen will teach Trademarks & Unfair Competition and the Innovation, Business and Law Colloquium in the fall, and Introduction to Intellectual Property and Administrative Law in the spring.
+He will also co-teach the year-long interdisciplinary Iowa Medical Innovation Group course.